 2012 Ford F150, ABS, Roll Stability Control, XLT Convenience Package, Trailer Tow Package, SYNC, Power Driver Seat, Trailer Brake Controller, Rear View Camera, XTR Package.
-This truck has a clean SGI report and the PST is paid.
+This truck has a clean SGI report.
 Thanks to a powerful engine lineup and rock-solid chassis, the 2012 Ford F-150 delivers excellent ride and handling dynamics for a full-size truck.
 Its reputation for low cabin noise at speed has almost become a trademark of the F-150.
 Specific passenger pampering depends on the trim level, but the overall comfort level is high, wven when the cargo bed is unloaded.
 Seats are comfortable and supportive, and the truck comes loaded with techno goodies (like apps!) that allow you to do anything from stream music, to checking your incline and tire placement while off-roading.
 All F-150s come with six airbags (including dual-stage front airbags and side air curtains), AdvanceTrac with Roll Stability Control and ABS.
 Also standard is Ford's SOS Post-Crash Alert System, which will sound the horn and flash the hazards, as well as notify authorities in the event of an accident.

 2017 Ford Fusion, ABS, Advancetrac Stability Control, SYNC Hands Free, Rear View Camera, Heated Front Seats, Navigation, Moon Roof, Reverse Sensing System, SE Technology Package, SE Luxury Package.
 The Ford Fusion is a roomy, comfortable, attractive and nimble midsize sedan, strong on stance, profile and details, to go with its great handling.
 The interior, freshened for 2017 models, is sleek and functional, with a rotary gear-selector dial in the new center console.
 The standard LCD screen is small, and flanked by switchgear that functions with precision.
 The USB port is illuminated in the dark.
 Thanks to efficient organization reflecting real thought, the console has a lot of room, even with a media hub, vertical cell phone slot, enlarged center bin, better-located cupholders, and longer armrest.

 2013 Lincoln MKX, ABS, Advancetrac with Roll Stability Control, Reverse Camera, Reverse Sensing System, Blind Spot Monitoring System, SYNC Hands Free, Navigation, Panoramic Vista Roof, Sight and Sound Package, Adaptive Cruise Control, Limited Edition.
-This SUV was sold new at our dealership and the PST is paid on it.
+This SUV was sold new at our dealership.
 The Lincoln MKX brings high-tech safety, solid value, and a unique Lincoln look to a crowded field of luxury compact crossovers.New for 2013 is an expanded voice-activated SYNC system.
 The 2013 Lincoln MKX now comes standard with Curve Control.
 Launched as a 2007 model, the MKX was thoroughly revised for 2011.
 Curve Control helps you keep the wheels on the pavement and the shiny side up should you misjudge a curve and try to round it too quickly.
 Lincoln says that trying to take a curve too fast contributes to 50,000 crashes annually.
 And while no electronic widget can change the laws of physics, features such as curve control can help compensate for human error.
 Curve Control is integrated into Lincoln's AdvanceTrac with Roll Stability Control.
 The MKX is a crossover utility.
 Utility is seen in features such as the front passenger seat, which folds flat, and each half of the second seat folds flat independently to accommodate cargoes of various sizes and lengths.
 The 60/40 split rear seat also reclines for passenger comfort.
 With this layout, the driver can haul objects up to eight feet long on the right side of the cabin, even while carrying belted passengers on the left.
 The seats themselves appear rich, comfortable, and luxurious.
 The Lincoln MKX is a pleasant vehicle, easy to drive, convenient, possessed of an excellent and comprehensive safety package, and nice to look at, especially inside.
 The four-zone color-coded MyLincoln Touch system is fun to use and fun to play with.
 Power and fuel economy are both at or near the top of the class, as is the silence the MKX provides at highway speed.
 Its wide array of onboard electronics and entertainment systems are clearly among the best in the industry in terms of capability and ease of use.

 2017 Ford Escape, ABS, Advancetrac with Roll Stability Control, SYNC Hands Free, Rear View Camera, Rear Parking Sensors, Power Driver Seat, Navigation, Power Liftgate, SE Convenience Package.
 This SUV was sold new at our dealership.
 There is a clean SGI report on this vehicle.